programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-19.png" alt="List of named entity tags that spaCy recognizes, along with their descriptions" caption="Figure 19: List of spaCy's named entities and their descriptions" %}

-We’ll create a function to extract the named entity tags from each doc object.
+We’ll create a function to extract the named entity tags from each doc object and apply it to the doc objects in the dataframe, storing the named entities in a new column.
 ```
-# Define function to extract named entities from doc objects
 def extract_named_entities(doc):
     return [ent.label_ for ent in doc.ents]

-# Apply function to Doc column and store resulting named entities in new column
 final_paper_df['Named_Entities'] = final_paper_df['Doc'].apply(extract_named_entities)
 final_paper_df['Named_Entities']
 ```
 We can add another column with the words and phrases identified as named entities.
 ```
-# Define function to extract text tagged with named entities from doc objects
 def extract_named_entities(doc):
     return [ent for ent in doc.ents]

-# Apply function to Doc column and store resulting text in new column
 final_paper_df['NE_Words'] = final_paper_df['Doc'].apply(extract_named_entities)
 final_paper_df['NE_Words']
 ```
-Let's visualize the words and their named entity tags in a single paper.
-Call the first paper's doc object and use ```displacy.render``` to visualize the text with the named entities highlighted and tagged.
+Let's visualize the words and their named entity tags in a single text.
+Call the first text's doc object and use ```displacy.render``` to visualize the text with the named entities highlighted and tagged.
 ```
-# Extract the first Doc object
 doc = final_paper_df['Doc'][1]

-# Visualize named entity tagging in a single paper
 displacy.render(doc, style='ent', jupyter=True)
 ```

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-20.png" alt="Visualization of a student paper paragraph with named entities labeled and color-coded based on entity type." caption="Figure 20: Visualization of one paper with named entity tags" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-20.png" alt="Visualization of a student text paragraph with named entities labeled and color-coded based on entity type." caption="Figure 20: Visualization of one text with named entity tags" %}

 If you'd like to review the output of this code as raw `.html`, you can download it [here](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy-20.html).
 Named entity recognition enables researchers to take a closer look at the "real-world objects" that are present in their texts.
 The rendering allows for close-reading of these entities in context, their distinctions helpfully color-coded.
 In addition to studying named entities that spaCy automatically recognizees, you can use a training dataset to update the categories or create a new entity category, as in [this example](https://www.machinelearningplus.com/nlp/training-custom-ner-model-in-spacy/).